Attempted assassination of Bob Marley: Aftermath

-Despite the shooting, Marley promised he would perform one song at the Smile Jamaica Concert on December 5 at National Heroes Park, Kingston.
+Despite the shooting, Marley promised he would perform one song at the Smile Jamaica Concert on 5 December at National Heroes Park, Kingston.
 In the event, Bob Marley & The Wailers played for 90 minutes.

+Depictions

+A book called A Brief History of Seven Killings by Marlon James features a fictional account of the shooting.

+The biopic Bob Marley One Love features the shooting at the start of the movie.